One terminal.

 Watch agents pick up tickets

-Move a card to In Progress; the configured agent claims it, runs in its own git worktree, and streams turn counts + tokens live.
+Add a ticket; the configured agent claims it, runs in its own git worktree, and streams turn counts + tokens live.

 > Agent matrix